12 Engagement Ring Cuts and Diamond Shapes Compared

 Characteristics

-• Rectangular shape with straight sides and cut corners.
+• Slim rectangular shape with straight sides.

 12. Trillion Cut Diamond